vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Our documentation website runs directly from the free tier of Digital Ocean's app platform.
 It is a [Hugo](https://gohugo.io) static website using the [PaperModX](https://github.com/reorx/hugo-PaperModX) theme.
-It's automatically generated anytime there is an push event to the [underlying Git repository](https://github.com/vmstan/vmstio).
+It's automatically generated anytime there is a push event to the [underlying Git repository](https://github.com/vmstan/vmstio).
 It uses an integrated CDN provided by Digital Ocean.

 ## Monitoring